Effective tax rates and high income Canadians, 2017

 Effective tax rate lower in 2017 than in 2016

-Individual Canadian tax filers spent, on average, 11.4% of their modified total income on federal and provincial/territorial income taxes and employee contributions to Employment Insurance (EI) and the Canada Pension Plan / Quebec Pension Plan in 2017.
-This was down from 11.8% in 2016 and was the second lowest rate in the last 26 years, only marginally higher than the 11.3% effective tax rate in 2009 and 2010.
+Individual Canadian tax filers spent, on average, 11.7% (correction) of their modified total income on federal and provincial/territorial income taxes and employee contributions to Employment Insurance (EI) and the Canada Pension Plan / Quebec Pension Plan in 2017.
+This was down marginally from 11.8% in 2016 and was the fifth lowest rate in the last 26 years, only 0.4 percentage points higher than the 11.3% effective tax rate in 2009 and 2010.

-The drop in effective tax rate in 2017 was due largely to the decline in provincial income tax (-0.3 percentage points) and federal EI contributions (-0.1 percentage points), which more than offset a slight increase in federal effective income tax rates (+0.1 percentage points).
+There was little change in the components of the overall effective tax rate with stable provincial income tax rates combined with a small drop in federal EI contributions (-0.1 percentage points) and a slight increase in federal effective income tax rates (+0.1 percentage points).

 Effective federal income tax rates decrease for families with children with incomes near the median

-The effective tax rate for families (12.2%) is somewhat higher than for individuals (11.4%) and tends to follow the same year-over-year trends.
+The effective tax rate for families (12.5%) (correction) is somewhat higher than for individuals (11.7%) (correction) and tends to follow the same year-over-year trends.
 However, while the federal effective tax rate either increased or was stable across the income distribution, families with children with incomes near the median saw a lower federal effective tax rate as a result of a slight increase in their incomes from the Canada Child Benefit—a tax-free income source.

 Top 1% effective tax rate also edges down in 2017

-The overall effective tax rate for Canada's top 1% of tax filers edged down from 31.3% in 2016 to 30.9% in 2017.
+The overall effective tax rate for Canada's top 1% of tax filers edged down from 31.3% in 2016 to 31.0% (correction) in 2017.
 This was due, in part, to lower provincial effective tax rates for the top 1%.

 After the introduction of a fifth top federal tax bracket in 2016, the effective federal income tax rate for Canada's top 1% of tax filers rose from 18.4% in 2015 to 18.8% in 2016, and remained at that level in 2017.

-The top 1% of tax filers received 9.9% of total income in 2017, and they paid 21.3% of the income taxes collected by the federal and provincial/territorial governments.
-Relative to 2016, their share of income taxes paid rose 1.4 percentage points, while their total income share rose 0.6 percentage points.
+The top 1% of tax filers received 9.9% of total income in 2017, and they paid 21.1% (correction) of the income taxes collected by the federal and provincial/territorial governments.
+Relative to 2016, their share of income taxes paid rose 1.2 percentage points (correction), while their total income share rose 0.6 percentage points.

 Incomes grow faster at the top of the distribution